imoore76/configurature-docs/fieldtypes.rst

 .. code-block:: go

    type Config struct {
-       ProductImages []ThumbnailFile `desc:"Paths to thumbnails for product"` }
+       ProductImages []ThumbnailFile `help:"Paths to thumbnails for product"` }

 Slice types are specified in CSV format for the CLI and environment variables.